hanspr/mi-ide/README.md

 You can move the cursor around with the arrow keys and mouse.

-You can also use the mouse to manipulate the text.
-Simply clicking and dragging will select text.
-You can also double click to enable word selection, and triple click to enable line selection.
+You can also use the mouse to select text, double click to enable a word, and triple click to enable line selection.

 [For a full introduction you may watch this video](https://youtu.be/6bgv3bQbxgM) (27 minutes)

 # Documentation and Help

 Mi-ide has a built-in help system which you can access by pressing `Alt-?` or `Ctrl-E` and typing `help`.

+You will also find more detiled information on the [Wiki pages](https://github.com/hanspr/mi-ide/wiki)

 # Plugin